 Among the biggest of those questions is, How does a reverse mortgage work when you die?
 And will a reverse mortgage cause problems for your heirs?

 We’ll break down exactly what you, and your heirs, need to know about how a reverse mortgage works after you pass away and what their options may be at that time.

 A reverse mortgage is a home loan that allows you to take part of the equity you’ve grown in your home and convert it to cash.
 You can receive the money as a lump sum payment, as monthly installments, a line of credit, or a combination of monthly installments and a line of credit.

 Here’s how reverse mortgages work: Unlike a “forward,” or traditional mortgage, making a payment is optional on a reverse mortgage.
 You can make a payment if you want to.
-But if you don’t, that’s OK.
+But if you don’t, that’s OK (as long as you continue to pay taxes, insurance, and maintain the home).
 The balance of the loan will come due when the last reverse mortgage borrower leaves the home or passes away.

 There are three different types of reverse mortgages:

 - Proprietary reverse mortgages

 The HECM, which is backed by the Federal Housing Administration (FHA) under the U.S. Department of Housing and Urban Development (HUD), is the most common type of reverse mortgage and it’s what we will be referring to in this article.